-For 2022/23 and previous tax years, once the business is up and running, you are taxed on the profits for the accounting period that ends in the tax year.
-For example, if you prepare your accounts to 30 June each year, for 2023/24, you will be taxed on your profits for the year to 30 June 2023.
+For 2022/23, and previous tax years, once the business was up and running, you were taxed on the profits for the accounting period that ended in the tax year.
+For example, if you prepared your accounts to 30 June each year, for 2023/24, you would be taxed on your profits for the year to 30 June 2023.

-However, this is changing and from 2024/25 onwards you will be taxed on the profits for the tax year, with 2023/24 being a transitional year.
+However, from 2024/25 onwards you will be taxed on the profits for the tax year, with 2023/24 being a transitional year.

-If you start your business in 2023/24, it will be advantageous to pick a 31 March or 5 April year end to make life easier under the tax year basis and remove the need to apportion the profits from two accounting period to arrive at the taxable profit for the tax year.
+If you started your business in 2023/24, it would be advantageous to pick a 31 March or 5 April year end to make life easier under the tax year basis and remove the need to apportion the profits from two accounting period to arrive at the taxable profit for the tax year.
 If you currently do not have a 31 March or 5 April accounting date, you may wish to consider changing your accounting date.

-For 2023/24, the basic personal allowance is £12,570.
+For 2024/25, the basic personal allowance remains at £12,570.
 Income tax is charged on taxable income as follows: